black blue and yellow textile

 Competition Release Schedule

-March 2025 - Initial Competition Announcement
+April 2025 – Competition Kickoff Announcement & Team Sign-Up

-• Teams encouraged to start prototyping.
+• Build Phase Begins: Teams are encouraged to start prototyping and testing their ideas.

-August 26, 2025 - Game Design Reveal!
+August 26, 2025 – Final Game Reveal!

 Other Details